Canberkg/CSP_TF/README.md

 # Center and Scale Prediction (CSP)

-This repository contains the re-implementation of CSP [1] built with Tensorflow 2+/Keras.
+This repository contains the re-implementation of Center and Scale Prediction (CSP) [1] built with Tensorflow 2+/Keras.

 ## Contents